Leonamrsm/DS-em-Producao/README.md

 ![](img/overall_performance.png)

 In the end, the model had an average percentage error of 11%.
-If 11% error is not acceptable, it is possible to improve it; following the CRISP methodology, if a new round is needed, it may be considered to train stores individually or even a smaller group of them, for example.
+If 11% error is not acceptable, it is possible to improve it following the CRISP methodology.
+It may be considered to train stores individually or even a smaller group of them, for example.
 Another possibility is to perform fine tuning for more iterations.
-And finally, other models could be used such as recurrent neural networks, such as LSTM.
+And finally, other models could be used such as recurrent neural networks.
 ## Model in production

 The model was finally put into production and operated via a Telegram chatbot.
 For this, in addition to the final trained model, a class in python was created with the entire data processing pipeline, an API handler and an application to manage the messages.
 All files were hosted on Heroku (https://www.heroku.com/); the production data was also stored in its cloud.